 Reverse gear may only be engaged when the vehicle is stationary and the engine is idling.

-To set the control lever to the position "R" press the lock button and the brake pedal at the same time.
-With the ignition on and the control lever in position "R" reversing lights are on.
+To set the control lever to the "R" position, press the lock button and the brake pedal at the same time.
+When the ignition is on and the control lever is in the "R" position, the reversing lights are on.

 N — neutral position (idle position)